hpc-syspros-basics/hpc-syspros-basics.github.io/HPC_Basics_menu/Node_Health_Check/Configuring_NHC.md

 # Configuring NHC

-After installing NHC we can start to put in some configuration.
-The starting configuration is meant to highlight the range of checks that you could have NHC check to ensure a node is in a healthy state before we start to run jobs.
+After installing NHC we can start to put in some configuration to have the script start verifing the health of servers.
+The starting configuration is meant to highlight the range of checks that you could have NHC check to ensure a node is healthy before the server will run jobs.

-When configuring out your `nhc.conf` file you should keep in mind that checks are executed from the top of the file down.
-Therefore you may want to place the checks that you care about most at the top of the file, and lesser important checks near the bottom of the configuration file.
-Generally hardware checks should come first followed by checks that check software, BIOS configuration, filesystems, and process checks.
-Let us look at the following configuration
+When configuring your `nhc.conf` file you should keep in mind that checks are executed from the top of the file down.
+Therefore you may want to place the checks that you care about most at the top of the file, and less important checks near the bottom of the configuration file.
+Generally hardware checks should come first followed by checks for software, BIOS configuration, filesystems, and process checks.
+To illustrate this we can look at the following configuration:

 ```
 # NHC Configuration file